djhunt-ibm/agentic-ai-client-bootcamp/usecases/retail/retail.md

 ![alt text](images/image33.png)

-Now repeat the same exercise with the `market_analyst_agent`.
-However, you also need to add the two agents as collaborators, just like you did when using the ADK earlier.
+Now repeat the same exercise with the `market_analyst_agent` and the `retail_market_agent`.
+However, for the `retail_market_agent`, you also need to add the two agents as collaborators, just like you did when using the ADK earlier.

 We won't show detailed steps and screenshots here, because we are confident that by now, you are an expert in navigating the tool.